-Lastly, you should know section 177 of motor vehicle act to understand the fines that can be levied on you and your vehicle.
-You can read more about the New Motor Vehicle Act of 2019 and understand how to take care of your vehicle best.
+Lastly, you should know section 177 of the Motor Vehicles Act to understand the fines that can be levied on you and your vehicle.
+You can read more about the New Motor Vehicles Act of 2019 and understand how to take care of your vehicle best.

 Illegal parking is a contentious issue, and BMC has been fining people rather proactively since the implementation of this rule.
 Parking woes in cities like Mumbai are several.
 According to the Regional Transport Office (RTO) figures, there are over 32 lakh vehicles in the city.
 This is bound to create chaos when all these vehicles ply on the roads: most people park their vehicles along footpaths and roadside causing huge obstruction to pedestrians and other motorists.